sonic-net/SONiC/doc/pac/Port Access Control.md

 ## 3.1 Overview

 [Figure 2](#configuration-flow) shows the high level design overview of PAC services in SONiC.
-The existing "macsec" docker is leveraged.
+The "pac" docker is used for this functionality.

 PAC is composed of multiple sub-modules.

 1. pacd: PAC daemon is the main module that controls client authentication.
 It is the central repository of PAC clients.
 It makes use of hostapd and mabd daemons to authenticate clients via 802.1x and MAB respectively.

-2. hostapd: This 802.1x module is an opensource Linux application that is available in the SONiC "macsec" docker.
+2. hostapd: This 802.1x module is an opensource Linux application that is available in the SONiC sonic-wpa-supplicant folder.
 It uses hostapd.conf as its config file.

 3. mabd: This is the MAB authentication module.